Neil Hurst: Theatre career

 In 2018, Hurst, and Coronation Street actress Vicky Binns, joined the original cast of Craig Cash's and Phil Mealey's sitcom Early Doors, in the live stage version of the show.
 Hurst was playing the role of 'Freddie' (a replacement character for Mark Benton's character, 'Eddie') and toured arenas in the UK after sold out run at The Lowry, Salford.
 Hurst reprised his role at The Lowry for the 2019 production of Early Doors: One More Chance.

 In 2017, Hurst originated the role of Alan in Kay Mellor's Fat Friends The Musical, the musical premièred at the Grand Theatre, Leeds in November 2017, prior to a UK tour from January to June 2018.
 While appearing in the musical, Hurst was nominated for best actor in the Entertainment Views Awards.

 For a decade, 2009 to 2019, he appeared at the Victoria Theatre, Halifax each Christmas in their annual pantomime, clocking up almost 1000 performances on the stage.
 On 28 February 2019, Hurst announced his departure from the Victoria Theatre pantomime after 10 years.
 Since his departure from Halifax, he has been appearing in pantomime for Qdos Entertainment.

 In 2020, Hurst co-wrote an adult pantomime, Cinderella, with Jodie Prenger for the Turbine Theatre.
 Starring Rufus Hound, Scott Paige, Debbie Kurup, Oscar Conlon-Morrey, Sean Parkins and Daisy Wood Davis, the run of the show was cut short due to lockdown restrictions due to the COVID-19 pandemic.

-Other theatre roles include: Bouncers, Evita, Joseph and the Amazing Technicolor Dreamcoat, Michael Frayn's Matchbox Theatre, Lost In Yonkers, The Last Five Years and The Wizard of Oz.
+Other theatre roles include Bouncers, Evita, Joseph and the Amazing Technicolor Dreamcoat, Michael Frayn's Matchbox Theatre, Lost In Yonkers, The Last Five Years and The Wizard of Oz.

-In December 2022, Hurst will appear at the Hull New Theatre in their pantomime, Jack and the Beanstalk, alongside Gareth Gates in the lead role.
+In December 2022, Hurst appeared at the Hull New Theatre in their pantomime, Jack and the Beanstalk, alongside Gareth Gates in the lead role.

+From 2024, he starred as Edna Turnblad in the Hairspray The Musical UK & Ireland Tour.